Chan Chan: Archeological site

 Walled compounds pictured above are made out of adobe brick and finished off with mud.
 Often the chimú would draw animals or other things into the mud before it dried.

 The archaeological site covers an area of approximately 20 km2, being considered the largest adobe city in the Americas and the second in the world.

 The walled compounds (palaces) that make up the metropolis are those in the following table.
-Recently, archaeologist have given Mochica names to such compounds, despite Chimor having spoken other language than Mochica.
+Recently, archaeologists have given Mochica names to such compounds, despite Chimor having spoken Quingnam, a language very different from and completely unrelated to Mochica.
 This has been criticized as a denial of local history.